cibotech/evilplot/docs/src/main/tut/plots.md

 }
 ```

-Now that we have our data in a usable form, lets make a Contour plot to show the general density of free wifi locations
+Now that we have our data in a usable form, let's make a contour plot to show the general density of free WiFi locations
 throughout Boston:

 <div class="row">